James Hope (Ireland)

-James "Jemmy" Hope (August 25, 1764 – February 10, 1847) was a radical democrat in Ireland who organised among tenant farmers, tradesmen and labourers for the Society of the United Irishmen.
+James "Jemmy" Hope (25 August 1764 – 10 February 1847) was a radical democrat in Ireland who organised among tenant farmers, tradesmen and labourers for the Society of the United Irishmen.
 In the Rebellion of 1798 he fought alongside Henry Joy McCracken at the Battle of Antrim.
-In 1803 he attempted to renew the insurrection against the British Crown in an uprising co-ordinated by Robert Emmett and the new republican directorate in Dublin.
+In 1803 he attempted to renew the insurrection against the British Crown in an uprising coordinated by Robert Emmett and the new republican directorate in Dublin.
 Among United Irishmen, Hope was distinguished by his conviction that "the fundamental question at issue between the rulers and the people" was "the condition of the labouring class".

 Early life and family

 Hope was born in Mallusk (parish of Templepatrick), County Antrim.
 His father, John Hope, a Scottish highlander and linen weaver, had emigrated from Scotland rather than compromise his Presbyterian Covenanter faith.

 At age ten Hope was hired on a nearby farm.
 On winter evenings his master would make him sit "while he read in the Histories of Greece and Rome, and also Ireland, Scotland and England."
 Hope recalls that, together with comments on the news of the day, this turned his attention "early to the nature of the relations between the different classes of society".
-Labouring on the land, at a time when in Antrim the tenant Hearts of Steel led a violent resistance into the exactions of the largely Anglican landlords, Hope came to believe that "The Most High is lord of the soil; the cultivator is his tenant", and that landlords who abused this relationship were oppressors.
+Labouring on the land, at a time when in Antrim the tenant Hearts of Steel led a violent resistance into the exactions of the largely Anglican landlords, Hope came to believe that "The Most High is lord of the soil; the cultivator is his tenant".
+Landlords who interceded in this relationship were oppressors.

 Hope was later apprenticed as a linen weaver, then as a journeyman, while continuing his education at night classes.
 He married Rose Mullan, the daughter of a master weaver.
 Her brother, Luke Mullan, was a United Irishman.
 They had 4 surviving children, Luke Mullan Hope (1794–1827), editor of the Rushlight, Henry Joy McCracken Hope (1809–1872), writer of some religious verse, Robert Emmet Hope (1812–1864) and a daughter, Mathilda Hope.
-Rose died on 25 May 1830.
+Rose died on 25 May 1831.
 Hope described her as a "gifted" woman who "with every advantage of mind and person, she was everything in this world to me, and when I lost her my happiness went to the grave with her".